Save a life. Carry Naloxone.

 - If the person begins breathing on their own or if you have to leave them alone, support them into the recovery position.

 Naloxone Expansion Program

-CK Public Health is looking to expand access to nasal Naloxone across Chatham-Kent.
-If your agency connects with those at risk of overdose and is interested in distributing Naloxone, please call 519-355-1071.
+CK Public Health is looking to expand access to Naloxone across Chatham-Kent.
+If your agency connects with those at risk of experiencing an opioid poisoning and is interested in distributing Naloxone, please call 519-355-1071.